 “I will lose 20 lbs by March 15th” and “I will choose healthful foods that nourish my body and make me feel alive”.

 Sure, there may be times we choose to eat a plate of fries that are neither “healthful” nor do they make us “feel good”, and this may sound (and feel) a lot like a mini failure.
 But if the sense of failure is a here-and-now experience, chances are there’s a here-and-now alternative to feeling disappointed in yourself.
 It’s likely that it is not so much a failure as it is an intuitive sense that there was a better choice and we didn’t make it.
 And that’s okay!
-If an intention is a way to be present to our lives and choices in a certain way, there’s always an opportunity around the corner to be in our lives differently.
+If an intention is a way to be present to our lives and choices with a certain awareness, there’s always an opportunity around the corner to be in our lives differently.

 Set an intention to be in your life in the ways you want to be.
 No numbers, no hours per week, no goals at all.
 Choose how you want to show up—each and every moment of 2013.